jiamo/python-eoc/README.md

     python run-tests-lambda.py tests/lambda/add1.py
     python run-tests-lambda.py tests/lambda/add2.py

-##  example the higher chapter should work on low test
+##  higher chapter should work on low test
     python run-tests-lambda.py tests/func/add.py
+    # ( but dyn is not higher than lambda TODO check)

+## TODO
+    1. optimse
+    2. do the challenge exercises in the book